 I fully recognize the reality that if racism doesn’t affect you, personally, it can be hard to confront the racism inside your own family and social circles.

 My own grandparents lived in an era where their bigotry towards entire people groups didn’t necessarily mean they couldn’t have personal relationships with individuals of those groups.
-So they could say something about those “kurombos” (Japanese slang for Black people) or those Mexicans, but go and talk to their next door neighbors who were black or their neighbors across the street who were Mexican American.
-But when, as a teenager, I heard my grandma refer to the Cosby Show as “that kurombo show,” I laughed with my cousins who heard her, but I said nothing to her.
-We were kids, but even we knew what we were hearing.
+So they could say something about those “kurombos” (Japanese slang for Black people) or those Mexicans, but go and talk to their next door neighbors who were Black or their neighbors across the street who were Mexican American.
+But when, as a teenager, I heard my grandma refer to the Cosby Show as “that kurombo show,” I laughed nervously with my cousins who heard her, but I said nothing to her.
+We were kids, but we knew what we were hearing.

 With white people and their racism, there is rarely a life-changing experience to force any kind of empathy or inward look at the biases and assumptions they have.
 In the spaces where they live and work, they are safe to speak their minds, no matter how grotesquely racist.
 And although they are free to imagine affecting pain and suffering on those “below” them, they don’t have to and most do not.
 Privilege is a hell of a drug.
 What they can and often do is enact legislation to hurt or hinder the lives of others they see as below them.
 Or at least they can say and do nothing when such legislation arises.
 It doesn’t affect them, after all.

 And according to 15 years of students of color I knew, almost no white professors pushed back when racist words were spoken.
-Some even took the words as valid thoughts adding to the conversation.
+Most even took the words as valid thoughts adding to the conversation.
 Some even said racist shit in class.

 I bring all this up to pose a simple request.
 I know not all white people, especially most of the ones I know, are not racist.
 At least not any more than all of us who have blind spots or poor assumptions about people.
 But please talk to your racist relatives.
 Speak up.
 Say something.

 My own white brother in-law posted racist shit on Facebook in the lead up to the 2016 elections.
 He ranted about “illegals” taking American jobs and the country being overrun by “illegals.”
 Geri, my wife, texted him immediately, telling him to think about what he was saying and whom he was supporting.
 She brought up the fact that the Trump team had recently brought up the incarceration of Japanese Americans as a precedent for putting Muslim Americans into camps.
 How could he, who had known me and my family for decades support this?
 His response was predicable.
 Whatever.
-The dude doesn’t know anything about politics or culture outside of rural Arizona.
 Geri immediately canceled our trip to Arizona for Thanksgiving.
 Even though that meant we wouldn't see her mom, her dad, and our nephews, she would not have me or her hapa kids sit at a table with someone who would support such racism and hatred.
 She made the choice.
 And she chose love over hate.
 It meant everything to know Geri has my back.
 I mean I already knew, but to see it in action, so swiftly…still brings tears to my eyes.
 It’s our fight, but she took the initiative to act.

 Please.
 Say something.
 Do something.
-We POC’s fight for our existence every day, but can’t do it alone.
+We POC’s fight for our existence every day, but we can’t do it alone.
 We don't need you to try to fix everything by yourselves, mind you.
 But you can start by pushing back at your own families and communities.